-When we use third-party service providers, we disclose only the personal information that is necessary to deliver the service.
-We aim to ensure that we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-If you would like a list of the relevant service providers that we use, please contact us at email@example.com.
+When we use third-party service providers, we disclose only the personal data that is necessary to deliver the service.
+We aim to ensure that we have contracts and agreements in place that require them to keep your data secure and not to use it for their own direct marketing purposes.
+If you would like more information on the relevant service providers that we use, please contact us at email@example.com.

-The American Friends of the V&A and the Canadian Friends of the V&A are independent charities that are committed to supporting the V&A and its work.
-Please see the section below regarding overseas transfers of personal information.
+The American Friends of the V&A is an independent charity committed to supporting the V&A and its work, with whom we may occasionally share data.
+Please see the section below regarding international transfers of personal data.

 Sometimes we may ask for your permission to share your details with others.
 For example, if you attend a training course, we may ask if delegates are happy for us to share their contact details with other delegates.

 We may release your information to third parties beyond those listed above only if we are required to do so by law (for example by a court order), or in connection with the prevention of fraud or other crime.